sahinyurek/docs/docs/administration/platform-management/misp/view-details.md

-# View MISP Servers details
+# View MISP Servers list and details

 You can view the list of MISP servers on the Platform Management page, in the MISP tab.